What to watch on Hulu: The best shows streaming right now

 Number of seasons: 4

 Only Murders In The Building could just be Hulu’s most consistent offering to date.
 Short and Martin are frequent and terrific collaborators, but their pairing with Gomez makes the series an immediate gem, with the three playing residents of a fancy New York City building who begin a true-crime podcast.
-The star-packed fourth season wrapped up this fall, and season five arrives next year.
+The star-packed fourth season wrapped up in 2024, and season five arrives this year.

 Pen15 (Hulu: 2019-2021)